NREL/ReEDS-2.0/README.md

 - This question is only asked when running intertemporal cases (i.e., timetype=&quot;int&quot; in the case configuration file).
 - **SUGGESTION** : When executing an intertemporal case, it is good practice to set &quot;cc\_curt\_load = 1&quot; in &quot;cases.csv&quot; to enable pre-computed starting values for capacity credit and curtailment.
-- Currently, there is no convergence criteria enforced.
+- Currently, there is no convergence criterion enforced.
 Typically, 5-6 iterations are enough for convergence, i.e., the capacity credit and curtailment values have &quot;small&quot; deviations since the prior iteration.

 <a name="RunBatch"></a>
 # Runbatch.py Execution Protocol